Arctostaphylos uva-ursi - Bearberry

 ArctoPaphylos uva -Ursi - real bear grape

-ARCTOPPHYP UVA-Ursi is an endurance, evergreen dwarf shrub, which usually reaches a height of 10 to 30 centimeters.
+Arctostaphylos uva-ursi is an endurance, evergreen dwarf shrub, which usually reaches a height of 10 to 30 centimeters.
 The plant has long, creeping stems that can spread up to 2 meters.
 These stems are densely covered with small, oval leaves that have a leathery texture and a shiny, dark green surface.
 The leaves are about 1 to 3 centimeters long, whole -marginally and rounded at the top.

-The flowers of the bear grape appear in late spring until early summer and are arranged in small, groomy inflorescences.
+The flowers of the Bearberry appear in late spring until early summer and are arranged in small, groomy inflorescences.
 Each flower is bell -shaped, about 5 to 7 millimeters long and white up to pale pink.
 The flowers are hermaphrodite, which means that they have male (dust leaves) and female (stamp) genital organs and are mainly pollinated by insects.

 The fruits that mature in late summer until autumn are small, spherical berries with a diameter of about 6 to 8 millimeters.
 These berries are initially green, but dyeing themselves brightly when ripe.
 Each berry contains several small seeds and has a floury-acid taste.
 Although they are edible for humans, the berries are rarely consumed raw due to their tart nature, but rather used in dried form or for medical purposes.